rishaldwivedi/Public_Disclosure/README.md

 **Vulnerability** – Local Privilege escalation due to weak ACL

-**Vulnerabile Version** – 2.6.2003.2401
+**Vulnerable Version** – Dragon Center 2 - 2.5.1905.3001  & Prior

+**Fixed Version** – Dragon Center 2 - 2.6.x & Later

 **Vulnerable Binaries** – Dragon Center.exe (C:\Program Files (x86)\MSI\MSI Remind Manager)

 **Vulnerability Description** – There are insecure file permissions on "C:\ProgramData\MSI\Dragon Center" folder in Dragon Center Software, shipped with MSI Gaming laptops, allowing local authenticated users to overwrite system files and gain escalated privileges & also bypass controls to change software settings, allowing execution of malware planted in the same directory.
-This issue affects 2.6.2003.2401 version of Dragon Center.
+This issue affects 2.5.1905.3001 & Prior versions of Dragon Center.
 This affects the integrity of the system.

 ---
 **Normal Attack Scenario to Bypass control** - An attacker can carry out a very simple attack, bypassing the controls to change certain settings of Dragon Center, which he doesn't has access to.